 1. Not holding funds

 My first attempt at investing was around 2014, when I was 25 years old.
 I was contacted by my bank at the time (Raiffeisen).
 I was offered a large choice of funds.
 At that point, I had zero experience with investing.
-I didn’t really know what to do.
+I did not really know what to do.
 I decided to invest 4500 CHF.
-For this, I chose three funds, one bond fund and two stock funds.
+For this, I chose three funds, one bond fund, and two stock funds.
 I chose mainly based on past performance.
 Actually, I was smart enough to choose funds with some diversification and with some interesting stocks.
 But I had no idea what the Total Expense Ratio (TER) was.
-One of the fund had 3% load fee and 1.25% TER.
+One of the funds had 3% load fee and 1.25% TER.
 This is pretty bad.
 I should have made more research.

 The first of my investing mistakes was to get out too quickly.
 At first, the funds did pretty well, but then the USD dropped a lot and canceled my earnings.
 After some time, I decided to sell.
 With a very small profit.
 I tried to cut my losses early.
 Had I waited a few years, I would have made a very good result.
 I sold based on emotional reasons.
 I should have held my investments.
-One should always hold investments and never make investment decision based on emotions.
+One should always hold investments and never make an investment decision based on emotions.

 2. Not investing early enough

 This one is probably the biggest of my investing mistakes.
 After my first attempt at investing, I waited a long time for investing again.
 In late 2015, I opened a funds account at PostFinance.
 I do not remember exactly what made me invest at that time.
 I think it was suggested by my bank advisor.
 This means I was out of the market for almost two years.